csm_kamerun_gesundheit_134.1029_01_93b8a9cdc7.jpg

 Background information

-The state health services in Cameroon are weak.
-They limit their activities primarily to the cities.
-One focus of the project is therefore on healthcare provision in rural areas.
-PCC runs the Manyemen Hospital, which has been expanded to form the "Medical Institutions Manyemen".
-Here, acutely and chronically ill patients are treated in the following ways - for example with tuberculosis, leprosy and the HI virus - treated and advised.
+The state health services in Cameroon are poorly developed.
+Their activities are mainly limited to the cities.
+One focus of the project is therefore healthcare provision in rural areas.
+The PCC runs the Manyemen Hospital, which has been expanded into the "Medical Institutions Manyemen".
+Acute and chronically ill patients - for example with tuberculosis, increasingly leprosy and the HI virus - are treated and advised there.
 Officially, 3.4 percent of Cameroon's population is currently living with HIV.
 The PCC offers help and solidarity for these people.
-Women and girls are severely affected because they have fewer opportunities to protect themselves.
-Legal advice, further training and income promotion help them to achieve economic independence and reduce the risk of infection.
-Children and young people who have lost their parents because of AIDS are given a new home and thus a perspective for the future.
+Women and girls are severely affected as they have fewer opportunities to protect themselves.
+Legal advice, further training and income generation help to achieve economic independence and reduce the risk of infection.
 The political crisis in the Anglophone part of Cameroon is exacerbating the problems.
-The health care services are also aimed at internally displaced persons.
-The training center for caregivers is intended to improve the quality of health care in the long term.
+The health services are also aimed at internally displaced persons.
+The training center for nursing staff aims to improve the quality of healthcare in the long term

 Project goals